vudayani/spring-mcp-examples/github-lens/blog_v3.md

 ## Why MCP?

 In the rapidly evolving field of artificial intelligence, LLMs are only as good as the data they have access to.
-Traditionally, integrating LLMs with external tools and data has been a daunting challenge.
+Traditionally, integrating LLMs with external tools and data has been a challenge.
 Let's say you’re building an AI-powered assistant for your organization that needs to:

 - Fetch product details from database
 - Access internal tools like CRMs or support ticket systems